dogweather/forkful/content/en/ruby/data-formats-and-serialization/working-with-json.md

   \ format, prevalent in web applications for data exchange between clients and servers.\u2026"
 lastmod: '2024-03-13T22:45:00.570611-06:00'
 model: gpt-4-0125-preview
-summary: "JSON (JavaScript Object Notation) is a lightweight data interchange format,\
-  \ prevalent in web applications for data exchange between clients and servers.\u2026"
+summary: JSON (JavaScript Object Notation) is a lightweight data interchange format, prevalent in web applications for data exchange between clients and servers.
 title: Working with JSON
 weight: 38
 ---